Logo

 Summary

-That’s it for this tip.
+That's it for this tip.
 The only thing I might add is I found I did this and got it looking as I wanted.
 However, I then proceeded with other changes to the visual that forced me to do it again.
-Do this last, after your content is finalized!
+Do this last, after the content is finalized!